-In accordance with Government Auditing Standards, we have also issued our report dated December 21, 2021, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated December 22, 2022, on our consideration of the Authority's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
+The purpose of that report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of the Authority's internal control over financial reporting or on compliance.
 That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Authority's internal control over financial reporting and compliance.

-A handwritten signature in black ink that reads "Lehman Lohman LLC".
-The signature is fluid and cursive, with "Lehman" and "Lohman" stacked vertically and "LLC" to the right.
+A handwritten signature in black ink that reads "Rehmann Lohman LLC".
+The signature is fluid and cursive, with "Rehmann" on the top line, "Lohman" on the middle line, and "LLC" on the bottom line.

 The Battle Creek Downtown Development Authority (the "Authority") was established March 6, 1979 pursuant to Public Act 197 of 1975.
-The Authority is a component unit of the City of Battle Creek, Michigan and presents this management discussion and analysis of its financial performance as an overview of financial activities for the fiscal year ended June 30, 2021.
+The Authority is a component unit of the City of Battle Creek, Michigan and presents this management discussion and analysis of its financial performance as an overview of financial activities for the fiscal year ended June 30, 2022.